The International Skyrunning Federation (ISF) is pleased to announce the 2017 Vertical World Circuit calendar today, direct from New York City.

-This extraordinary location, built to commemorate 9/11, will host the T2T Tower Climb on June 4th representing the third stage of the tour.
+This extraordinary location, built to commemorate 9/11, will host the T2T Tower Climb on June 4th representing the fourth stage of the tour.

 Marino Giacometti, President of the International Skyrunning Federation which sanctions the VWC commented: “We’re proud and excited to have the One World Trade Center on the circuit – the highest to date!
 Needless to say, the race and the Stephen Siller Foundation are an enormous inspiration.
 We’re very pleased to have our champion Suzy Walsham here with us and to work all together to build an extraordinary event, this year and in the years to come.”

 John Hodge, Chief Operating Officer of the Stephen Siller Tunnel to Towers Foundation and race organiser, announced today that the annual “Tunnel to Towers Tower Climb Honoring Captain Billy Burke” will be part of the 2017 Vertical World Circuit.

 “We’re very honored that our event will be a part of the prestigious Vertical World Circuit calendar,” he remarked.
 “We’re looking outside, further afield and it’s fitting that elite athletes from around the world will be climbing up One World Trade Center to grow the race to international level.”

 The event is limited to 1,000 participants who will be joined by a select number of elites competing in the Vertical World Circuit including five-time VWC World Champion Suzy Walsham from Australia who participated at the conference today where she announced she will be lining-up on June 4th to compete.